kenwdelong/stability-utils/README.md

 With this configuration, if your application writes a ERROR log message to the logs, you will also get a count in the Graphite bucket of
 `prod.website.tomcat.hostname.logs.ERROR`.
 This is crazy useful for realtime log monitoring; assuming your logs are clean (!) you can watch the ERROR graph like a hawk, and also look for things like increased log activity in general (an attack?), DEBUG logs in production, etc.

+# JMX Utilities

+## Log Configurer
+This is a simple MBean that allows you to get/set log levels through the JMX console.
+Convenient to turn things on and off at runtime.
+Works with log4j version 1.

+## Statistics Provider
+Kind of legacy code, but perhaps useful.
+A small framework for instrumenting Spring beans with success/failure/error metrics.
+The bean to be instrumented should create an internal final instance of `StatisticsProvider` and also implement `IStatisticsProvider`, delegating all methods therein to the provider instance.
+Then you can create an empty subclass of `StatisticsProviderMBeanBase`, feed it the instrumented bean as
+*provider*, and export that MBean to JMX (generally by adding a `ManagedResource` annotation).

+It's a bit clunky, as it was developed back in the Spring 2.x days, but included here for reference, and maybe it will help someone.